sou-predictable/Crypto-Census/README.md

 4. Validate the identified domains are crypto-related.
 5. Output validated domains to a text list.

+To build and compile, cURL 7.86 must exist within the same directory as CryptoCensus.
+This can be found here: https://curl.se/download.html

 ## Planned Features

 Before a 1.0 release, here is a roadmap of planned changes/improvements: